awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

   }
 }
 ```
-For more details, including how to use a shell's environment variables instead of a separate JSON file, see [Lambda Environment Variables](https://github.com/awslabs/aws-sam-cli/blob/develop/docs/advanced_usage.md#lambda-environment-variables) in the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) repository on GitHub\.

 **Invoke a Lambda function remotely that already has predefined environment variable and their values**
 Run the **Run Remote** command for that function from the **Lambda** section of the **AWS Resources** window\.